hcaslan/hc-axios/README.md

 > ⚠️ **Pre-release**: This package is in active development (v0.0.x series).
 API may change before v0.1.0.

-A powerful wrapper around Axios that simplifies token management, adds retry logic, and provides useful debugging features.
+A powerful wrapper around Axios that simplifies token management, adds retry logic, provides useful debugging features, and eliminates common boilerplate patterns with advanced utilities.

 ## Installation